General-Meow/kubernetes-notes/README.md

   secret: used to pass sensitive information to a pod persistentVolumeClaim
 - because volumes can be complex and because there are many types, k8s has the PersistentVolume(PV) subsystem.
-- to manage it, we use the PersistentVolume API and the persistentVolumeClaim api to consume it
+- We use the PersistentVolume API to manage it (create/delete) and the persistentVolumeClaim api to consume it
 - a claim is essentially a request for some storage, once received, the claim is attached to the PV
 - the PV then can be used with a pod
 - To enable PV on AWS, you first need to provision an EBS (Elastic block store)
   - `aws ec2 create-volume --size 10 --region us-east-1 --availability-zone us-east-1a --volume-type gp2`
   - this will return json with meta data.
 The VolumeID field is what your interested in

 ```POD example
 apiVersion: ..
 type: pod